Kinguu/WordPress-boardgames/README.md

 # WordPress-boardgames
-Personal website in WordPress about boardgames
+Personal website created in WordPress about boardgames